ConnorBulmer/ai-auto-alt-text/README.md

 - Automatically generates alt text on image upload
 - Optional automatic image title generation
 - One-click manual generation in the Media Library
-- Bulk update tool for existing images
+- Bulk update tool for existing images with options to add delay to avoid rate limits
 - Choose the image size and visual detail level to send
 - Provide optional site-wide context to improve results
 - **NEW**: Optionally include the image file name in the prompt